 No; however, you are welcome to consult with professors or researchers while completing your project.
 Please acknowledge any assistance you receive.

 Yes; you may apply to participate with a team of your own made up of 2-4 people.
-Teams should send in one submission form with the names of all the team members.
-You may also apply individually if you’re interested in working with teams assigned by the NSDC HQ Team.
+Teams should send in one Call for Participation form with the names of all the team members.
+You may also apply singly if you’re interested in working without a team, or if you’re interested in working with a team assigned by the NSDC HQ Team.

 Your completed project should be formatted in a Google Colab Notebook.
-Your Project Leader will provide you with this resource after you apply to participate and are accepted into the program.
+Your Project Leader will provide you with this resource.

 Yes; although English-translated sources can be used if properly acknowledged.